HomeRUB / IRR • Currency

 About Russian Ruble

-The ruble or rouble is the currency of the Russian Federation.
+The ruble or rouble is the currency of Russia.
 Banknotes and coins are issued by the Central Bank of Russia, which is Russia's monetary authority independent of all other government bodies.

 The ruble is the second-oldest currency in continuous use and the first decimal currency.
 The ruble was the currency of the Russian Empire, which was replaced by the Soviet ruble during the Soviet period.
 Following the dissolution of the Soviet Union, by 1992, the Soviet ruble was replaced in the Russian Federation by the Russian ruble at par.
 The Russian ruble then further continued to be used in 11 post-Soviet states, forming a "ruble zone" until 1993.
 The ruble was further redenominated with the new code "RUB" just preceding the 1998 Russian financial crisis, and was exchanged at the rate of 1,000 RUR = 1 RUB.